mamcer/mamcer.github.io/_posts/2018-04-21-continuous-delivery-mvc-parameters-tfs.md

 ![Build Tasks](../img/2018-04-21-continuous-delivery-mvc-parameters-tfs/06-all-tasks.png)

 In the next steps we will create every task.
-If you don't want to create the tasks one by one, you can download, import and use as an starting point at least the following json file.
+If you don't want to create the tasks one by one, you can download, import and use as an starting point at least the [following json file](https://raw.githubusercontent.com/mamcer/emptyapp/master/Doc/EmptyApp%20-%20Continuous%20Delivery.json).

 ### Basic configuration

-With basic configuration I refer to configuration like the name of the plan.
-It could be "[project-name] - Continuous Delivery" in this case but there is no rule here, you can name it as you want.
+With basic configuration I mean things like the name of the plan: it could be "[project-name] - Continuous Delivery" in this case but there is no rule here, you can name it as you want.

 Another basic configuration is the repository and the specific branch, in my case master.